alexiscrack3/git-cheat-sheet/README.md

 ```

 ## Listing Files
-Show information about files in the index and the working tree.
+Show information about files in the index and the working directory.
 ```bash
 $ git ls-files
 ```